xmos/xcommon_cmake/doc/sandbox.rst

 Sandbox Structure
 -----------------

+XCommon CMake assumes a sandbox structure.
 A sandbox is a fully contained collection of source code modules which can be used to build one or more applications.

 Definitions
 ^^^^^^^^^^^

-There are three types of top-level directories that can be present in a sandbox.
+There are three types of top-level directories that XCommon CMake supports in a sandbox structure.

 Application
   Contains a set of source files that is specific to the application that builds into one or more